aldenvallestero/serverless-unit-test-boilerplate/README.md

 ## 👣 Steps to take
 1. Clone and try the boilerplate to fully understand the steps in unit testing the handler layer.
 Make sure that you have a good understanding in serverless and jest library so it would be more easier to follow the instructions.
-2. Create an **event generator** file wherein it mocks the https request in order to call your handlers properly.
+2. Implement it to your own project by create an event generator file first which represents an https request when calling your handlers.
+3. Create a payload file (Not included in the reposotory yet!) containing all your service needs.
+4. Create test files and follow the index test file given here, add your event generator and payload for each test case.
-3. Put your payload to the **event generator** and call the handler directly from the test file.
+5. Combine event generator and sample payloads / fixtures & call the handler file.

 ### 🤝 Dealing with 3rd Party APIs
 To prevent slow, delayed and possible runtime error in your CI/CD pipeline, make sure to mock every possible 3rd Part API call responses for each test cases based on the expected result you want to have.